Qijie-Sun/TimeTrack/README.md

 **Frontend**
 - Role: Provides a user-friendly interface for task and event management.
 - Technology: React.js, styled with CSS and integrated with the FullCalendar component.
-- Testing: Unit tests using Jest and React Testing Library.
+- Testing: Unit tests using Jest and React Testing Library, static tests using ESLint, formatting tests using Prettier.

 **Backend**
 - Role: Manages user data, processes requests, and serves data to the frontend.
 - Technology: Node.js with Express.js.
-- Testing: Backend operations are tested with Mocha and Chai.
+- Testing: Unit and integration tests using React Testing Library.

 **Database**
 - Role: Stores user information, such as courses, tasks, and events.